"Stop error code 0x0000000A" occurs during a period of high hard disk activity

-When you remove many files and then restart the server, Windows may start successfully.
+- When you remove many files and then restart the server, Windows may start successfully.

-When you return the removed files to the server, the Stop error recurs.
+- When you return the removed files to the server, the Stop error recurs.

-When you use Cluster Administrator to bring a drive online, the Stop error recurs.
+- When you use Cluster Administrator to bring a drive online, the Stop error recurs.

 Hotfix InformationA supported hotfix is available from Microsoft.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing this specific problem.